afzalveparii/afzalveparii/README.md

 I'm Afzal Vepari from Viramgam, a dedicated web developer who crafts user-friendly websites using React for seamless front-end experiences.
 I also create robust backends using Node.js and Express to ensure smooth functionality.

-Skills: REACT / JS / HTML / CSS
+Skills: Mongodb / Express.js / React.js / Node.js / Javascript / Typescript / Mssql

 - 🔭 I’m currently working on this page.